-I’m not sure what happened, but I’ve had an intense sweet tooth since Everett’s birth.
+I’m not sure what happened, but I’ve had an intense sweet tooth since E’s birth.
 I figured I might as well bake some holiday goodies with as much organic ingredients as possible vs. buying store bought frankencookies.
 These candy cane kiss blossoms with a cold mug of milk did just the trick.

 I however cannot take credit for creating the wonderful recipe, you can thank the folks at Hershey’s for that.
 I won’t repost the recipe since that’s obviously stealing content, but you can click HERE for the recipe.